nugyn/nugyn/README.md

 Software Engineer based out of Melbourne, Australia.

+- 🌱 I’m currently learning Rust

+ <!--
 - 🔭 I’m currently working on my v-bouldering grade
-- 🌱 I’m currently learning no-gi juijitsu

- <!--

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...